The Cheeger problem in abstract measure spaces: Perimeter-measure spaces

-We remark that all the properties listed above will appear every now and then throughout the paper, but they are \emph{not enforced} throughout --- every statement will precisely contain the bare minimum for its validity.
+Assuming property~\ref{prop:complement_set} true, properties~\ref{prop:empty} and~\ref{prop:space} become equivalent.
+Throughout the paper, we often refer to~\ref{prop:isoperim} as an \emph{isoperimetric property}.
+Notice that, in case an isoperimetric inequality $P(E)\geq C \m(E)^{\frac{Q-1}{Q}}$ holds true for suitable $Q>1$ and $C>0$, and for all $E\in\mathcal{A}$ with $\m(E)<+\infty$, then \ref{prop:isoperim} clearly follows.
+Depending on the situation, it could be more convenient to prove \ref{prop:isoperim} directly or to rely on a finer isoperimetric-type inequality, see \cref{sec:examples}.
+We remark that all the properties listed above will appear every now and then throughout the paper, but they are \emph{not enforced} throughout---every statement will precisely contain the bare minimum for its validity.